distanceworkshops/distanceworkshops.github.io/index.md

 ### Summer 2021

 We are in the early stages of planning our workshop offerings for late spring and summer 2021.
-These are likely to incllude the following:
+These are likely to include the following:

 - Introduction to distance sampling
 - Density surface modelling